CruiseOutlook

 • Comfortable walking shoes for exploring the city.

-• Lightweight clothing for summer visits, and layers for cooler evenings in spring and fall.
+• Light layers for warm days and cooler evenings, especially in spring and fall.

-• Sunscreen and a hat for sunny beach outings.
+• Sunscreen and a hat for protection during summer.

-• An umbrella or raincoat during the monsoon season (July to August).
+• An umbrella or raincoat if visiting in the rainy season (July to September).

 Heads Up